aramis-lab/clinica/docs/Third-party.md

     A good approach is to verify that the different paths you want to assign to a variable exist first :

-    :material-arrow-right: If they do, then try running the `export` and `source` **(1.)** commands in your terminal.
+    → If they do, then try running the `export` and `source` **(step 1. above)** commands in your terminal.
 Verify that the software or the pipeline you want runs as expected.

-    :material-arrow-right: If this works, then consider modifying your shell configuration file **(2.)** to have these variables automatically defined on every session.
+    → If this works, then consider modifying your shell configuration file **(step 2. above)** to have these variables automatically defined on every session.

 ## Converters